An Introduction to the Discharging Method via Graph Coloring

 Next we weaken the requirements.
 A coloring where vertices at distance $2$ have distinct colors but adjacent vertices need not is an {\it injective coloring} (the coloring is injective on each vertex neighborhood).
+For motivation, consider a network of transmitters that broadcast on fixed frequencies; frequencies in a neighborhood must differ so that a receiver can know which neighbor is sending the message.
 The {\it injective chromatic number}, written $\chi^i(G)$, is the minimum number of colors needed, and the {\it injective choice number}, $\chil^i(G)$, is the least $k$ such that $G$ has an injective $L$-coloring when $L$ is any $k$-uniform list assignment.